learn-co-curriculum/phase-4-welcome-to-phase/README.md

 Welcome to Phase 4!
 At this point in the program, you've tackled two programming languages, JavaScript and Ruby, as well as mastering a frontend framework, React.
 Throughout our journey, we've focused on a specific kind of application
 architecture: creating a **single-page application** that consumes JSON data from a **Web API**.
+Finally, you were introduced to the process of creating your own API using Sinatra, a lightweight web framework used to create simple web applications.

-In this phase, we're going to focus on creating our very own **Web API** server using an incredibly powerful tool, Ruby on Rails (or, as the cool kids say, just Rails).
+In this phase, we're going to learn how to create an API server using a much more powerful tool, **Ruby on Rails** (or, as the cool kids say, just **Rails**).
 By building an API to serve JSON data in Rails, you'll have full control over the backend logic: from how **requests** are handled and how the **response** is generated, to how your **models** interact with the database using Active Record.
 By the end of this phase, you can truly claim your mantle as a full-stack developer!